 Miller on Sep 4, 2012 in Blog | 0 comments This post originally appeared on Education Week.
 Editorial Projects in Education Is the independent, nonprofit publisher of Education Week and other high-quality print and online products on K-12 education.
 EPE’s mission is to raise awareness and understanding of critical issues facing American schools.
 I was honored to be quoted.
 View Original >

 5 Best Practices for FC.
 Ok, I'll be honest.

 Turning a classroom upside down.
 Roshan, her AP Calculus teacher at the private Bullis School in Potomac, told students that they would be learning their lessons at home with help from videos and other materials that she had made, and then would do “homework” problems in class.

 Roshan had “flipped” her class — a trend in teaching and classroom management that has been adopted by thousands of teachers across the country for a variety of different subjects.
 It is a reimagination of life in a classroom.
 The philosophy behind the flip is that teachers can spend time working with students who need their help in the classroom — and students can work together to solve problems — rather than sitting home alone with work they might not understand and with nobody to ask for help.
 ‘Flip This Lesson’ From TED-Ed.
 Tired of all those interesting and thought-provoking TED Talks?
 Me neither.
 But never one to rest on its laurels, TED-Ed is launching a new way to make these talks a bit more, well, perfect for you.

 The Curious Case of the Flipped-Bloom's Meme.
 (This is the sequel to 'Anatomy of a (Flipped) Meme') rss / email subscribe / follow Steve.

 The Flipped Class Manifest.
 Photo: Document with Red Line by Dukeii (Editor's Note: The conversation and interest in the flipped class continues . . .

 From our very first post about this topic in January 2011 to date (3/30/13), The Daily Riff has received 250,000+ views to related posts which are linked below - extending to over 100 countries.
-FC: A Full Picture.
-Due to Khan Academy’s popularity, the idea of the flipped classroom has gained press and credibility within education circles.
+Today's post is authored by eight notable advocates for the flipped classroom.
+Thanks goes to our guest post contributors, and of course, our avid readers.

 Naima is a former teacher and current education policy nerd who believes that one day soon, education will be great for all kids.
 Most school districts across the country operate under a similar organizational structure.
 The superintendent reports to the local school board, while the various district departments-Evaluation and Accountability, Curriculum and Instruction, Human Resources, Finance, and Operations, among others-are overseen by the superintendent.